This troubleshooting guide can help you monitor and solve common issues with Cloud VPN.

 You cannot provide an interface with an IP address owned by Google Cloud.
 You can only create tunnels from an HA gateway to an HA gateway or create tunnels from an HA gateway to an ExternalVpnGateway.

-This is expected behavior.
-Instead, create a VPN tunnel that connects an HA VPN gateway to another HA VPN gateway.
+To avoid this error, create a VPN tunnel that connects your HA VPN gateway to one of the following:

 This section includes information about status icons, status messages, and supported IKE ciphers.

-Cloud VPN uses the following status icons in the Cloud Console.
+Cloud VPN uses the following status icons in the Google Cloud console.

 |Icon graphic||Color||Description||Applies to messages|